ainame/activerecord-bit_field/README.md

 ### Options

-ActiveRecord::BitField can easily realize default-true bit field.
+ActiveRecord::BitField can achieve default-true bit field easily.
-In normaly, specify `DEFAULT 0` to fields column, then turn bit off(0) represent false and turn bit on(1) represent true.
-If you want to use default-true bit field, you maybe specify `DEFAULT 1` in table schema.
-But, when you want to add other field in that column, how do it?
+Normally, developers specify `DEFAULT 0` to fields column, then "0" bit is supposed to represent `false` and "1" bit is supposed to represent `true`.
+If you want to use a single bit field which is true by default in a single column, perhaps, you may need to specify `DEFAULT 1` in the table schema.
+Then there would be a problem.
+What if you want to add additional fields to that existing column?
+How can we prepare default values for rest of new bit fields?

-ActiveRecord::BitField ready `invert` option.
-If you provide true value with :invert key, ActiveRecord::BitField invert dealing of bit state; turn bit off(0) represent true and turn bit on(1) represent false.
+`ActiveRecord::BitField` provides `invert` option.
+If you set `true` value with "invert" key, `ActiveRecord::BitField` deals with bit state oppositely; "0" bit behaves `true` and "1" bit behaves false.

 ```ruby
 class FilePermission < ActiveRecrod::Base